-New degree- or certificate-seeking students admitted to the college are required to complete placement testing before registering for classes.
-Non-degree-seeking students may also be required to test for prerequisite or placement purposes.
+New students admitted to the college may be required to complete placement testing before registering for classes for prerequisite or placement purposes.
 Accuplacer placement tests are available in reading, writing, and math.
-ACT, SAT, or other standardized test scores may be sufficient for placement testing.
+ACT, SAT, or high school GPA may be sufficient for placement.
 Placement test results are issued for course placement and, in some cases, for program requirements.
-Testing is free, requires a photo ID, and is offered on a walk-in basis in the Testing Center on both the Dowagiac and Niles campuses.
+Testing is free, requires a photo ID, and is offered on both the Dowagiac and Niles Campuses.
 Students requiring disability accommodations for testing should contact Disability Services at 269-782-1303.
+Contact testingcenter@swmich.edu or call 269-782-1347 for an appointment for testing.
+Remote testing may also be available.